linuxdeepin/deepin-image-viewer/README.md

-# Deepin Image Viewer
+### Deepin Image Viewer

-Image viewer for Deepin Desktop Environment.
+Deepin Image Viewer is an image viewing tool with fashion interface and smooth performance  developed by Deepin Technology.

-## Dependencies
+### Dependencies

 ### Build dependencies